v-theemptybox/react-redux-shop/README.md

 ### Deployment Guide (Local)

+*Note:* The following steps use npm, so users are required to download Nodejs before performing the installation.

 1. Open git bash or terminal,...
 2. Type ``` git clone https://github.com/v-theemptybox/react-redux-shop.git ```
 3. Open the code folder with code editors (VSCode,...)